pkjvit/couchbase-lite-android-console/README.md

 }
 ```

-2. To debug your all database's it needs couchbase Manager and star will redirect to screen which have all data and sync information regarding passing manger.
+2. To debug your all database's it needs couchbase Manager and start will redirect to screen which have all data and sync information regarding manger.

 ```
 // Initialise by passing couchbase Manager